MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/Unregister-AzureRmBackupContainer.md

 The second command gets a container that has the specified name in the vault in $Vault by using the Get-AzureRmBackupContainer cmdlet.
 The command stores that object in the $Container variable.

-The final command unregisters the specified Windows Server from the azure_2 Backup vault.
+The final command unregisters the specified Windows Server from the Azure Backup vault.

 ### Example 2: Unregister a Windows Server without confirmation
 ```
 PS C:\>Unregister-AzureRmBackupContainer -Container $Container[0] -Force
 ```

-This command unregisters the specified Windows Server from the azure_2 Backup vault, just as in the first example.
+This command unregisters the specified Windows Server from the Azure Backup vault, just as in the first example.
 This command specifies the *Force* parameter.
 Therefore, the command does not prompt you for confirmation.

 ## PARAMETERS

 ### -Container
-Specifies the Windows Server or azure_2 virtual machine that this cmdlet unregisters.
+Specifies the Windows Server or Azure virtual machine that this cmdlet unregisters.
 To obtain an **AzureRmBackupContainer**, use the Get-AzureRmBackupContainer cmdlet.

 ```yaml